rkfael/PCB-Keychain-Breaking-Bad/README.md

 ## More about it:

-For more pictures and PCB Art ideas check my instagram profile [RKfael - PCB Design](https://www.instagram.com/rkfael_pcb_design/)
+For more pictures and PCB Art ideas check my Instagram profile [@rkfaelpcb](https://instagram.com/rkfaelpcb)

 ## YouTube channel: